Padova-Asiago Supernova Group

 Fig. 1 Expansion of the circum-stellar cocoon of LRN V838 Mon.
 Credits: NASA/ESA Hubble Space Telescope.

 Although stellar mergers are common (de Mink et al. 2014, ApJ, 782, 7), only a handful of them have been discovered in the Milky Way and the Local Group.
 Recent discoveries of extragalactic counterparts (Blagorodnova et al. 2017, ApJ, 834, 107; Goranskij et al. 2016, AstBu, 71, 82, Smith et al. 2016, MNRAS, 458, 950) have extended the LRN zoo to much higher luminosities and masses.
-Common observables for these ILOTs are their multi-peaked light curve, and their spectra that progressively move from those of intermediate-type stars to M-type stars.
-In particular, late-time spectra show clear evidence of molecular bands (Fig. 2), which is one main properties of this type of transients.
+Common observables of these transients are their multi-peaked light curves (Fig. 2), and spectra that initially resemble those of type IIn SNe, then progressively develop a redder continuum to finally resemble those of M-type stars.
+In particular, late-time spectra show clear evidence of molecular bands (Fig. 3), which is an ubiquitous property of evolved LRNe.

 Leading researchers: A. Pastorello, E. Mason, V. Goranskij, E. Barsukova.